dmiao623/project-euler/README.md

 ## Overview

 This is a list of codes and solutions to [Project Euler](https://projecteuler.net/).
-The goal of this repository is twofold: to have a cloud-based backup of my codes in case my local copy ever becomes inaccessible, and to inspire by my code solutions.

 I consider internet resources such as [Wikipedia](https://en.wikipedia.org/wiki/Main_Page), [MathWorld](https://mathworld.wolfram.com/), and [OEIS](https://oeis.org/) fair game as long as it doesn't reference the Project Euler problem in particular.
 It is up to the problemsetter, and not the contestant, to set non-trivial problems that are not just a standard application of a theorem.
 Currently, I have tags disabled.